-Is there any specific impact on IP enforcement?
 Under the current circumstances, the possibility of reaching out to, and establishing a meaningful dialogue with, the infringers might be impeded.
 Therefore, the effectiveness of non-jurisdictional methods of IP protection (i.e., performance of independent actions by right holders) might be lower in some cases, especially in the regions affected by active hostilities.
 As for the courts, they continue operating and their work cannot be suspended under martial law.
-The number of court hearings in IP-related cases has gradually increased over the last few months.
+The number of court hearings in IP-related cases has gradually increased over the last few months, but the courts continue to operate relatively smoothly.
 Additionally, it is still highly recommended to monitor newly filed trademark applications and file oppositions with the NIPO if potentially threatening designations are detected.
-How is the customs protection of IP rights affected?
 The Parliament authorized the Cabinet of Ministers to determine the categories of goods in respect of which the customs authorities will not control the observance of IP rights during the clearance process.
 The list has not been published yet, but it is expected to cover mostly the goods of humanitarian or military importance.
 Moreover, as of 13 October 2022, the registration of IP owned by Russian citizens and companies, including Russian subsidiaries of foreign companies, is officially suspended by the government.
 This novelty also extends to all goods produced, imported or exported by Russian entities and individuals.
 No customs actions will be taken with respect to such IP at least until martial law is lifted.
-Are there any implications for copyright protection?
 The Order of the Ministry of Economy of Ukraine No. 11319 "On Approval of the Procedure for State Registration of Copyright and Contracts Relating to the Author's Copyright" dated August 16, 2023, extends the grounds for refusal of copyright protection.
 Effective from 24 November 2023, individuals who are Russian citizen or associated with the Russian Federation, or subject to sanctions in accordance with the Law of Ukraine "On Sanctions", are refused copyright protection in Ukraine if they are the author (co-author) or compiler, heir, employer, customer etc.